serialenabler/MS17-010/README.md

 * **Eternalromance** requires access to named pipe.
 The exploit can target Windows < 8 because the bug for info leak is fixed in Windows 8.
 The exploit should have a chance to crash a target lower than Eternalblue.
 I never test a reliable of the exploit.
 * **Eternalsynergy** requires access to named pipe.
 I believe this exploit is modified from Eternalromance to target Windows 8 and later.
 Eternalsynergy uses another bug for info leak and does some trick to find executable memory (I do not know how it works because I read only output log and pcap file).

+## Troubleshooting
+If you get an error called "ImportError: No module named v5" , clone impacket from here and dump it in the same directory as the python file: https://github.com/SecureAuthCorp/impacket
+If you get "ImportError: No module named pyasn1.type.univ", pip install pyasn1 If you get "ImportError: No module named Cryptodome.Hash",